mtkonczal/blogs_2026_09_deportations_any_native_benefit/blog_post.md

 ![Vacancies per unemployed worker and the quits rate, 2018-2026: both fell from their 2022-23 highs and stayed down](graphics/fig4_tightness.png)

 We created it.
 Both measures are at or below their 2024 levels in 2026.
+Vacancies per unemployed worker have ticked up this year, but only back to where they were in late 2024.

 **Hypothesis 10: Native-born workers in construction should particularly benefit.** A very high foreign-born labor share and it’s hard to automate with AI.